Old Municipal Building (Town Hall) restoration

 The Old Municipal Building (Town Hall) has been covered in scaffolding and a temporary weather-proof roof since an electrical fire caused millions of dollars of damage on 19 October 2019.

-Work to restore the building is due to begin in July 2023 and should be completed in 18 months, with the view to the building opening to the public in early 2025.
+Work to restore the building started in July 2023 and should be completed in 18 months, with the view to the building opening to the public in early 2025.

 Repair work